gravitational/teleport/rfd/0020-ca-about-to-expire.md

 If such a long-lived key pair were obtained by a third party, they would be able to execute MITM or impersonation attacks for prolonged periods of time.

-A natural mitigation would be to lower the default CA TTL to a shorter interval (e.g., 1 year).
+A natural mitigation would be to lower the default CA TTL to a shorter duration (e.g., 1 year).
 Alternatively the CA TTL values could be exposed via configuration options so that each user can determine the risk/convenience trade-off appropriate for their needs.